JonothorDarry/Nothingness/README.md

  3) "Finish" allows to move visualization to its last state.
  4) "Visualization Progress" bar allows to move the visualization from one state to another.
  5) Some algorithms have additional options: they usually allow either to disable some feature (for example, disable displaying grids in gcd visualization - which is handy for showing table on large data) or enable some feature (for example, showing rho's in pollard-rho algorithm - either for found divisor, or all divisors in form \(p^k\))

-In order to use it, you can use Heroku platform: https://algos.herokuapp.com/

 If You want to see, how the application looks like, and you have python with flask, then: